baseten/easelbender/README.md

 EaselBender
 ===========

-Update: There's a pretty major flaw with the current filter: It's not working with animated canvases!
-Oops.
-I'll post a fix ASAP.

 Brings PixelBender style filters to EaselJS, with the help of GLSL and Three.js

 This is more of a proof of concept than anything else.
 But perhaps it might